tanizhi/TV-show-ratings-analysis/README.md

 ## Problem Definition

-- Are we able to predict if a movie is good (rating above 7.2) based on its attributes?
+- Are we able to predict if a TV show is good (rating above 8.0) based on its attributes?
 - Which model would be the best to predict it?

 ## Models Used